Can I bring my family to Germany?

 • Duldung (tolerated stay permit)

-• During the asylum process4Exception, for example, for family members who are in another EU country (more information, only in German).
+• During the asylum process4Exceptions may apply in the Dublin procedure if other family members are in another EU country.(more information, only in German).

 2. Check who from your family can come

-• With family reunification, you can bring the following family members to Germany:6EU citizens who are not German have additional options and can also apply for family reunification for relatives in the sideline (e.g., siblings, uncles, aunts).
+• With family reunification, you can bring the following family members to Germany:5EU citizens that are not German and german EU citizens who have made substantial use of their right to free movement, also apply for family reunification for relatives in the sideline (e.g., siblings, uncles, aunts).
 For more information, contact a counseling center or ask a lawyer.

-• Spouses7And same-sex life partners (Lebenspartnerschaft)
+• Spouses6And same-sex life partners (Lebenspartnerschaft)

 • Children under 18 years old

-• Parents of persons under 18 years old8In certain cases, siblings under 18 years old can also come.
+• Parents of persons under 18 years old7In certain cases, siblings under 18 years old can also come.
 Certain skilled workers can also bring their parents and parents-in-law to Germany, even if they are over 18.
 Find more information here.

 3. Check the requirements